 Wash and rinse Basmati rice, and soak it in water for about 20 minutes.

-Chop dry fruits and nuts into the small piece
+Chop dry fruits and nuts into small pieces.

-s.
-I have added each one-fourth cup of cashew, almond, walnut, and raisins.
-Hint: You may also add dried cranberries, dried plums.
+I have added one-fourth cup of cashew, almond, walnut, and raisins.
+Hint: You may also add dried cranberries and dried plums.
 Just run your Imagination to choose your favorite dried fruits.

 How to make Kashmiri Pulao Recipe:

-In a medium flame, heat is the heavy bottom pan.
-Add one tablespoon of ghee and one tablespoon of cooking oil.
+In a medium flame, heat the heavy bottom pan.
+Add ghee and vegetable oil.
 Now add chopped nuts and dry fruits.
 And continue to fry them on medium flame.

-Once it turned golden brown in color, transfer to a plate and keep it aside( we need these in our final steps).
+Once it turns golden brown, transfer it to a plate and keep it aside( we need these in our final steps).

-In the same pan and add 1 tablespoon of cooking oil, add onions.
-Adjust the flame so that onion should get evenly fried.
+Over medium flame, in the same pan, add onion.
+Adjust the flame so that the onion should get evenly fried.

-Fry them until it becomes crispy and golden brown.
+Fry them until they become crispy and golden brown.
 Transfer these to a plate( we need these in the final steps).
-Hint: Keep an eye on the onions as it can get burnt very quickly.
+Hint: Keep an eye on the onions, as they can quickly get burnt.
 There are very few seconds in between perfect crispy onions and burnt ones.
 So please be careful while frying.
 And This is an essential part of Kashmiri Pulao.

-In the same pan add cooking oil, followed by cinnamon stick, cloves, bay leaf, and green cardamom.
+Add cinnamon sticks, cloves, bay leaf, and green cardamom in the same pan.
 Fry them until they become golden brown.
-Now add one chopped green chili, one tablespoon of grated Ginger, 1/4 tsp of fennel seed powder.
+Add one chopped green chili, one tablespoon of grated Ginger, and ground fennel seed.

-Now add the saffron soaked milk which we have kept aside in our preparation steps.
-Also, add one cup of water and Bring it to boil.
+Now add the saffron-soaked milk we have kept aside in our preparation steps.
+Also, add one cup of water and Bring it to a boil.

-Add one the soaked rice.
+Add one of the soaked rice.
 Hint: Discard the water in which rice was soaked.

-To do the dum more straightforwardly, seal pulao vessel with aluminum foil.
-And keep the iron pan in between the stove and the pulao vessel.
-Hint: Airtight sealing is important here.
+Seal the pulao vessel with aluminum foil to do the dum more straightforwardly.
+Keep the iron pan in between the stove and the pulao vessel.
+Hint: Airtight sealing is essential here.

-And in simmer flame continue to cook it for another 10 minutes.
+And in low heat, continue to cook it for another 10 minutes.

-The leave it for another 10 minutes to get cooled down.
+Leave it for another 10 minutes to cool down.

 After 10-15 minutes, open the aluminum foil and add roasted onion, dry fruits, and nuts.
-Using wooden spatula gently mix, so that left side makes sure you combined with the rice.
+Using a wooden spatula, gently mix, so that the left side makes sure you combine with the rice.

 Serve Kashmiri Pulao along with raita/salad.